A list of questions and answers specifically for parents and families of our students

 Returning students are notified beginning in June after their academic progress is

 reviewed at the end of the academic year.
-Students are sent an email to their UNH
+Students are sent an email to their University

 email address advising them their financial aid award is ready for viewing on-line.